uptane/papers/scudo-whitepaper.md

 * Wakelin, Nicole.
 "How Many Parts are in a Car?," Napa online.com. https://knowhow.napaonline.com/how-many-parts-are-in-a-car/.
 2 July 2021.
 Accessed 19 May 2022.
 * The White House. *Executive Order 14028 on Improving the Nation’s Cybersecurity.* https://www.whitehouse.gov/briefing-room/presidential-actions/2021/05/12/executive-order-on-improving-the-nations-cybersecurity/.
 12 May 2021.
 Accessed 19 May 2022.
 * "Why Uptane is needed."
 Uptane.io. https://uptane.github.io/attacks.html.
 Accessed 19 May 2022.

+## Change History

+As this whitepaper is intended to be a living document, some changes are expected from time to time.
+We record them here, using the dates of release of each update as checkpoints.

+### July 13, 2022

+* Expanded the division of responsibilities among ECUs for in-toto verification when Scudo is used
+* Replaced diagrams
+* Clarified in-toto metadata generation and how it maps to SLSA compliance
+* Clarified number of components in cars in terms of the number of ECUs they have

+### May 23, 2022

+* Initial version of the whitepaper